cikennedy/team-profile-generator/README.md

   ## Installation

-  For this project to run properly, install the necessary dependencies by using the following terminal command: npm i
+  For this application to run properly, install the necessary dependencies by using the following terminal command: npm i

   ## Usage

-  Instructions
+  To run this application, you can run the following command from the root directory of the repository: npm start

   ## License